-- The Securities and Futures Commission (SFC) and the Hong Kong Monetary Authority (HKMA) have received an increasing number of enquiries from intermediaries about distributing virtual asset-related products (VA-related products) to investors.
+- 1. The Securities and Futures Commission (SFC) and the Hong Kong Monetary Authority (HKMA) have received an increasing number of enquiries from intermediaries about distributing virtual asset1-related products2 (VA-related products) to investors.
 Intermediaries are also interested in providing virtual asset dealing services to their clients. - 2.
-When the SFC formulated its regulatory approach for virtual assets in 2018, it imposed an overarching "professional investors only" restriction on various types of activity, including the distribution of virtual asset funds (VA funds).
+When the SFC formulated its regulatory approach for virtual assets in 2018, it imposed an overarching "professional investors3 only" restriction on various types of activity, including the distribution of virtual asset funds (VA funds).
 Since then, the virtual asset landscape has evolved rapidly and begun to expand into mainstream finance.
-A broader range and larger number of investment products are now available which provide investors, whether retail or professional, with exposure to virtual assets. - 3.
-The SFC and the HKMA have reviewed their existing policy in light of the latest market developments and enquiries from the industry.
-This updated guidance is provided for intermediaries which wish to engage in virtual asset-related activities (VA-related activities).
-For the avoidance of doubt, this circular will supersede the 1 November 2018 circular to intermediaries on the distribution of VA funds.
+A broader range and larger number of investment products are now available which provide investors, whether retail or professional, with exposure to virtual assets.
+In particular, the SFC has allowed SFC-licensed virtual asset trading platforms (VA trading platforms) to serve retail investors and has authorized virtual asset futures exchange traded funds for public offering in Hong Kong. - 3.
+The SFC and the HKMA have reviewed their existing policy provided for intermediaries which wish to engage in virtual asset-related activities (VA-related activities).
+The policy is updated in light of the latest market developments and enquiries from the industry seeking to further expand retail access through intermediaries and to allow investors to directly deposit and withdraw virtual assets to/from intermediaries with appropriate safeguards.
+For the avoidance of doubt, this updated circular will supersede the 28 January 2022 joint circular on intermediaries' virtual asset-related activities.